 - Gain a basic knowledge of how to handle concerns that can arise while a student is participating in an experiential education opportunity.

-Level I: In this training, you will learn valuable helping skills, goal setting techniques, ethical practices, and how best to make referrals to available resources.
+Level I: In this two-part, virtual training you will learn valuable helping skills, goal setting techniques, ethical practices, and how best to make referrals to available resources.

-Level II: In this training, you will learn valuable skills around experiential education.
+Level II: In this two-part, virtual training , you will learn valuable skills around experiential education.
 Specifically, what is experiential education, how you can help your students before an experience, during an experience, and after they have an experience.

 For more information, contact Ashley Byrd-White at 803-777-1204 or firstname.lastname@example.org.